milodevhh/quiz-app/README.md

-# Recap Project I: Quiz App - Layout
+# Recap Project I: Quiz App

 In this project I build the layout of my first mobile web application, a quiz app.
 In later projects I will expand this app and add all sorts of cool functionality.
 In this app you will be able to: